Nuclearpotato69/Capy-Control/README.md

 - `/reset` or `/re` - Reset all alts
 - `/forcereset` - Force reset all alts
 - `/quit` - Make all alts leave the game
+- `/firework` - Make all alts fly up and explode

 ### Animations
 - `/dance1`, `/dance2`, `/dance3` - Different dance animations